best1029/Thesis/README.md

 The challenging aspects of this study include the acquisition and extraction of data from websites, particularly information regarding the economic sector.
 Some companies, especially those from different sectors but with similar themes, proved difficult to assign to clusters.

 ## Project Structure

-- `data_acquisition`: Contains scripts and tools for collecting text data from company websites.
+The main project logic can be found in cluster/src/. splitCompoundWordsApi works as a separate API for splitting compound words since the required package was not compatible with the Python version of the main logic.

+In cluster/src/
-- `data_preprocessing`: Involves data cleaning and preparation for clustering.
+- `preProcessing`: Involves data cleaning and preparation for clustering.
+- `dataRepresentation`: Implements different approaches to representing documents as vectors.
+- `similarity`: Contains implementations of different similarity measures.
-- `clustering_algorithms`: Implements various clustering algorithms, including K-Means, Hierarchical Clustering, and DBSCAN.
+- `algorithm`: Implements various clustering algorithms, including K-Means, Hierarchical Clustering, and DBSCAN.
 - `evaluation`: Provides tools for evaluating the quality of the clustering results.
-- `results`: Stores the clustering outcomes and insights.

 ## Usage

 1. Begin by collecting text data from the companies' websites.
-Scripts in the `data_acquisition` directory can be used for this purpose.
+[Apache Nutch](https://nutch.apache.org/) has been used for this process step.
-2. Preprocess the acquired data to ensure consistency and quality (see `data_preprocessing`).
+2. Preprocess the acquired data to ensure consistency and quality (see `preProcessing`).
+3. Select a data representation (SVD, MDS, BOW, TfIdf, ...).
+4. Select a similarity measure for the data (Jaccard, Cosinus, ...).
-3. Apply different clustering algorithms from the `clustering_algorithms` directory.
+5. Apply different clustering algorithms from the `algorithm` directory.
-4. Evaluate the clustering results using the tools in the `evaluation` directory.
+6. Evaluate the clustering results using the tools in the `evaluation` directory.

-5. Review and analyze the results in the `results` directory.
+All those steps and the results can modified with a simple webpage contained in the 'templates' directory after starting the server.

 ## Data Acquisition

 Data was collected solely from company websites.
-This involved extracting text content relevant to the economic sector of the company.
-Specialized web scraping and data retrieval techniques were employed.
+This involved extracting the text from the main page of each company.

 ## Data Preprocessing